 West Meadow Pond

-The West Meadow’s Pond is an easily accessible family favorite place for darning needle, dragonfly and butterfly spotting, and of course, for tadpole and frog catching.
-Please release what you catch so others can enjoy the wildlife.
+The West Meadow’s Pond is an easily accessible family favorite place for relaxed reading, dragonfly and butterfly spotting, and of course, tadpole and frog catching.
+Ask us if you would like to borrow a net.
+Please release what you catch.
 A resident snapping turtle patrols the pond, too, so no swimming!

 The Spiral Labyrinth is designed to be savored by all five senses through all four seasons.
 Adults peacefully stroll inward to the circular stone bench, while children race round and round to the center and back.
 People and pollinators together enjoy the dizzying mix of blooms and fragrances.